aabbtree77/rgresume/README.md

 ./main_resume.sh
 ```

-## Credits
+## Acknowledgements

 I learned LaTeX in the years 1999-2008 mostly from D. Sc.
-Jorma Laaksonen who was my thesis instructor at Helsinki University of Technology (HUT, TKK, Aalto University), and I still used it heavily around 2012 and 2014, but then forgot most of it.
-A given LaTeX file/template is really all one needs
+Jorma Laaksonen who was my thesis instructor at Helsinki University of Technology (HUT, TKK, Aalto University), and I still used it heavily around 2012 and 2014.
-to get started though.

-These particular shell scripts were given to me by ‪Davide Eynard in the year 2014.
+These particular shell scripts were given to me by ‪Davide Eynard.
 He was doing research at USI, Lugano and also
-helping me a lot with all sorts of matters, including lending a heater to ease a cold Swiss winter.
+helping me a lot with all sorts of matters, including lending a heater in winter.

 ## Observation

 The LaTeX+TikZ+Beamer way of writing documents is very solid, but also tedious.
-It is better to be less pedantic and write directly in Markdown.
-It is good enough, almost instant publishing with github, Google fonts, can easily update and remove things, no paywalls, better search, diagramming via Mermaid.
+It is better to be less pedantic and write directly in Markdown unless it is a math paper or a thesis.
+Markdown is good enough, instant publishing with github, Google fonts, can easily update and remove things, no paywalls, better search, diagramming via Mermaid.
 The world is changing: arXiv/Hal or just github, [Alexandra Elbakyan](https://en.wikipedia.org/wiki/Alexandra_Elbakyan)...

 [reStructuredText](https://eli.thegreenplace.net/2017/restructuredtext-vs-markdown-for-technical-documentation/)?
 Not worth it.